blackcanaries/holiday-extras-flickr/README.md

 Flickr Photo Stream is a web app that consumes the Flickr API to display and search for photos created by different authors.

-## Prerequisites

-- Due to time limits tests have not been included in this build.
-- The redux store is currently exposed to Chrome redux devtools for testing purposes.
-- At the time of development Flickr's author about page was intermittently displaying a 404 page so this link has been replaced with the author's photostream on instead.
-- The Flickr API keys have been hardcoded into the React service.
-This is considered bad practice but for the purpose of this project seemed acceptable.
-- When calling the Flickr API service "safe_search" and "safe" parameters have been set to 1, this is the highest level of image safety that Flickr offer.

 ## Dependencies & DevDependencies

 - antd